james-clark-au/lazy-serial/README.md

 LazySerial::LazySerial<128> lazy(Serial);
 ```

-### void set_commands(CallbackFunction *commands, uint8_t commands_size)
+### void set_commands(CallbackFunction *commands)

 To be called in `setup()`, this will associate your statically-declared array of command callbacks with the LazySerial instance.
-You can take advantage of `std::size` so you don't have to do any array-length book-keeping.
+Magic voodoo template shenanigans make the function deduce the array size automagically, presuming you are passing in an actual array.

 ```cpp
 LazySerial::CallbackFunction commands[] = {